Brian-Pho/Textbook-Notes/content/posts/textbooks/principles-of-neural-design/index.md

 - V1 restricts each category of pattern coding (space, motion, color, and dept) to one serial mechanism and devotes space and energy to information that uses a higher spike rate.
 - E.g. High-rate neurons terminate in upper layer 4, medium-rate neurons terminate in lower layer 4, and low-rate neurons terminate in layers 1-3.
 ![Figure 12.6](figure12-6.png)
-- Gabor filter: a weighting function that optimally represents spatial position and spatial frequency.
+- *Gabor filter*: a weighting function that optimally represents spatial position and spatial frequency.
-- Simple cell: a cortical neuron that integrates inputs from a line of thalamic relay cells.
+- *Simple cell*: a cortical neuron that integrates inputs from a line of thalamic relay cells.
 - A simple cell doesn’t respond to the isolated firing of a single relay cell and only fires when a line of relay cells fire together.
 This way, the simple cell reports a linear feature in the scene.
 - The Gabor filter function is computed, like the difference-of-Gaussians function of retinal ganglion cells, by using a clever balancing of excitatory and inhibitory weights.
 ![Figure 12.7](figure12-7.png)